gnavarrolema/Building-APIs-with-FastAPI/README.md

 # APIs-with-FastAPI

-This is the documentation for the course Building APIs with FastAPI
+This is the documentation for Building APIs with FastAPI

 Here you will find:
 - The source code of the API